Object-Oriented Dynamics Learning through Multi-Level Abstraction: Multi-level Abstraction Object-Oriented Predictor (MAOP)

 In this section, we will present a novel self-supervised deep learning framework, aiming to learn object-oriented dynamics models that are able to efficiently generalize over unseen environments with different object layouts and multiple dynamic objects.
 Such a generalized object-oriented dynamics learning approach requires simultaneously learning object representations and motions conditioned on their historical states, their interactions to other objects, and an agent's actions.
 This concurrent learning is challenging for an end-to-end approach in complex environments.
-Evidences from cognitive science studies \citep{johansson1975visual,lu1995functional,smith1998processing} show that human beings are born with prior motion perception ability (in Cortical area MT) of perceiving moving and motionlessness, which enables learning more complex knowledge, such as object-level dynamics prediction.
+Evidences from cognitive science studies \citep{johansson1975visual,lu1995functional} show that human beings are born with prior motion perception ability (in Cortical area MT) of perceiving moving and motionlessness, which enables learning more complex knowledge, such as object-level dynamics prediction.
 Inspired by these studies, we design a multi-level learning framework, called \emph{Multi-level Abstraction Object-oriented Predictor} (MAOP), which incorporates motion perception levels to assist in dynamics learning.
+Since we focus on the seminal study towards the multi-level framework for interpretable and efficient dynamics learning, we make a basic assumption that the environment only contains rigid objects, which has also been widely adopted by many papers \citep{watters2017visual,wu2017learning,zhu2018object}.